myvas/cmdout/docs/faq.md

 ```
 It works!
 But it is neither smart nor effective.
 Furthermore, it lacks asynchorization or cancellation mechanism to avoid block in a long time.

 So we must improve it!
-Just use cmdout!
+Just use myvas::cmdout!